QazerLab/workbench/roles/alacritty/README.md

 alacritty
 =========

-Installs alacritty and its configurations.
+Installs alacritty and its configuration.

 Requirements
 ------------